-In the CT method, the stor-discussional density distributions in the store of the second rested from a series of non-discussional integrated density distributions taken through that section as Various angles.
-The proton CT technique obtains the integrated density distributions, or projections, by measuring the energy lost by protons which traverse the specime.
-The uncertainty in the integrated density is the travul energy less stragilar.
+In the Cr methody, the two-crasmissions constry ustribution in a plane through a specimen is reconstructed from a series of on-dimensional integrated density distributions taken through that section at various angles.
+The proton CT technique obtains the integrated density distributions, or projections, by measuring the energy lost by protons which traverse the specimen.
+The uncertainty in the integrated density is the result of energy less stragilar.
 Detailed calculations5 have been performed by one of the authors (ReD) to compare the proton and x-ray doese required to produce reconstructions of identical density resolution.
 In the proton calculation, it was assumed that the uncertainty in the pathlangh for one proton is given by the range stragging.7 A correction was made for the fraction of incident protons which undergo nuclear interaction redering them unusable.
 The x-ray does was achieved scatter factor.
 Both proton and x-ray depth does distributions were taken into account assuming a series of scans with a full 300° range of projection angles.
 A